hrbjoern/2024-09-19_YOLOv8-Object-Detection-on-Video-with-OpenCV/README.md

 # YOLO Object Detection on Video

-This project implements YOLO (You Only Look Once) object detection on a video using Python and OpenCV.
+This project implements YOLOv8 (You Only Look Once) object detection on a video using Python and OpenCV.
 YOLO is a state-of-the-art, real-time object detection system that achieves high accuracy and fast processing times.

 ## Installation